jessvanos/ab-net-zero-grid-model/README.md

 -   *MN_TradeOnly* : AB imports and exports and pool price for specific month.

 -   *T_month_all_Sim* : All trade for each month over one year.

+Historical Fit Functions.
+Included for looking at historical trade patterns only.

+-   *Capab_year* : Capability of intertie over entire year.

+-   *Capab_mn* : Capability of intertie over selected month.
+Choose between min, max, or average.

+-   *Capab_Allmn* : Capability of intertie over all months of year.
+Choose between min, max, or average.

+-   *Capab_stats* : Gives mean, max, min, and standard deviation for capabilities over intertie lines.

+-   *ZeroTrade* : Percentage of time where intertie capability is zero.

 ##### *Intertie_Functions Special Notes:*